UoA-eResearch/OpenStack-API-faafo/README.md

 If the api server dies, the images aren't PUT back to the api server.
 This is brittle, and doesn't scale.

-### Worker bug
+### Workers

-When starting up multiple workers, if you kill a worker, some of the images are not rendered.
-This could be because the chosen API server hadn't completely started yet...
+When you start up and delete workers, the queue might take a while to regroup.
+But it eventually does: and you get your images...

 ### MySql column size wrong